inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ### Tracing

 :::note
-In order to make tracing work, additional dependencies need to be [installed](https://inspectit.github.io/inspectit-ocelot/docs/enduser-monitoring/install-eum-agent#tracing)!
+In case Boomerang is used as EUM agent,
+Note that if you use Boomerang as your EUM agent, it will not capture traces by default.
+To capture traces with Boomerang, a special tracing plugin must be used.
+More information can be found in the chapter on [installing the EUM agent](https://inspectit.github.io/inspectit-ocelot/docs/enduser-monitoring/install-eum-agent#tracing).
 :::

 The EUM server supports trace data forwarding to the Jaeger exporter.
 The exporter is using the [Jaeger Protobuf via gRPC API](https://www.jaegertracing.io/docs/1.16/apis/#protobuf-via-grpc-stable) in order to forward trace data.
-By default, the Jaeger exporter is enabled, but it is not active since the grpc-property is not set.
+By default, the Jaeger exporter is enabled, but it is not active since the `grpc` property is not set.

 The following configuration snippet makes the Jaeger exporter send traces to a Jaeger instance avialable under `localhost:14250`.